etiennebacher/tinyslider/README.md

 ### Include other elements

 You are not obliged to use the cards created with `tinyslider_card()`.
-You can include other elements, such as plots that you have created:
+You can include other elements, such as plots that you have created, with the function `plot_to_card()`.
+This function converts plots in images, which means that it is impossible to have interactive plots, created by `plotly` or `echarts4r` for instance.

 ```r
 library(shiny)